 After joining the UK IPBES Stakeholder Network you can change your mind at any time by clicking the unsubscribe link in the footer of any email you receive from us, or by contacting us at email@example.com.

-Personal data collected in this registration process will be processed by JNCC in compliance with data protection law and not shared with any other party.
+Personal data collected in this registration process will be processed by JNCC in compliance with data protection law and will not be shared with any other party.

 Please refer to JNCC’s Privacy Notice for more information about how JNCC handles personal data and your privacy rights